Energy

 PROVIDENCE — With significantly less pushback and controversy than prior offshore wind projects, coastal regulators on Tuesday gave their final approvals for the SouthCoast Wind project.

-The offshore wind farm, located 30 miles south of Martha’s Vineyard in federal waters, will generate 1,287 megawatts (MW) of renewable electricity for southern New England, of which 200 MW will flow to Rhode Island residents.
+The offshore wind project, 30 miles south of Martha’s Vineyard in federal waters, is expected to generate 1,287 megawatts (MW) of renewable electricity for southern New England, but a deal to purchase 200 MW for Rhode Island residents is currently in limbo.

 Environmental news you can't miss